What makes mathematical model reliable and realistic

-The realism in a ship bridge simulator derives from a variety of sources such as the mathematical model, the equipment (handles, ECDIS, radar etc.) and the visual system.
-In this article, we will focus on what makes a mathematical model reliable and realistic.
+The realism of a ship bridge simulator depends on its mathematical model, the equipment and the visual system.
+Here, we dive into what makes a mathematical model reliable and realistic.

 If the training becomes unrealistic, the attendees will most likely learn incorrect manoeuvres, thereby affecting the participants' behaviour in real-life situations.
 This can be catastrophic in both normal and emergency situations and lead to hazardous incidents.